SAME SKY: America

 We now provide the women of The Most Excellent Way Halfway House, who have recently been released from Hudson County Jail, with training and employment to hand-bead the Same Sky Benefit Collection.
 The women are earning a sustainable income, but, more importantly, a sense of dignity and confidence as they work to rebuild their lives.
 They take on leadership roles, use the work environment to confront social issues, and earn an income that allows them to pursue their passions and attend school.

-Read the Wall Street Journal, Associated Press, and The Shriver Report coverage of our new initiative in the USA.
+Read the Wall Street Journal, Associated Press, and The Shriver Report coverage.